leoberbert/zashterminal/README.md

 ## Dependencies
-To build and run Zashterm, you will need:
+To build and run Zashterminal, you will need:

 -   **Python 3.9+**
 -   **GTK4** and **Adwaita 1.0+** (`libadwaita`)